 Review any warnings that appear, and then select Change.

-The directory is changed for the subscription and you get a success message.
+After the directory is changed for the subscription, you will get a success message.

 Changing the subscription directory is a service-level operation, so it doesn't affect subscription billing ownership.
-The Account Admin can still change the Service Admin from the Account Center.
 To delete the original directory, you must transfer the subscription billing ownership to a new Account Admin.
 To learn more about transferring billing ownership, see Transfer ownership of an Azure subscription to another account.

-To create a new Azure AD tenant, see Access Azure Active Directory to create a new tenant
+To create a new Azure AD tenant, see Quickstart: Create a new tenant in Azure Active Directory.

-To learn more about how to assign roles in Azure AD, see How to assign directory roles to users with Azure Active Directory
+To learn more about how to assign roles in Azure AD, see Assign administrator and non-administrator roles to users with Azure Active Directory.